Make a Will

 Other reasons for making or updating your Will

 The introduction of the Single Farm Payment (SFP) has resulted in potential difficulties with Wills made before 2003.
-Wills which were made before SFP was introduced do not specifically mention SFP or entitlement to SFP.
-There is, therefore, the potential for this asset to be distributed with the residue of the estate rather than pass to the person who inherits the farm business.
+Wills which were made before SFP was introduced do not specifically mention SFP or entitlement to SFP, or its successor from 2015 onwards the BPS.
+There is, the potential for this asset to be distributed with the residue of the estate rather than pass to the person who inherits the farm business.

 Until recently, Inheritance Tax was not an important factor with farmers making Wills.
 Usually, agricultural land and the other farm business assets passed to the next generation on death without any tax being paid.
 However, recent developments have made Inheritance Tax an important consideration, namely: